 The Company's business, as well as the operations and activities of its customers, could be negatively impacted by climate change.
 Climate change presents both immediate and long-term risks to the Company and its customers, and these risks are expected to increase over time.
 Climate change presents multi-faceted risks, including: operational risk from the physical effects of climate events on the Company and its customers' facilities and other assets; credit risk from borrowers with significant exposure to climate risk; transition risks associated with the transition to a less carbon-dependent economy; and reputational risk from stakeholder concerns about the Company's practices related to climate change, the Company's carbon footprint, and the Company's business relationships with clients who operate in carbon-intensive industries.
 The Company's success depends on its relationships with customers and general economic conditions.
-Because the Company's customer base is geographically concentrated in West Virginia, Kentucky, Virginia, and southeastern Ohio, if the customers in those geographies are physically impacted by climate change, the Company may be financially impacted as well.
-In addition, an economic transition to mitigate climate change on a broader scale could have a negative or destabilizing impact on the general economic conditions of the country, which could also have a negative impact on the financial outcomes of the Company.
+Because the Company's customer base is geographically concentrated in West Virginia, Kentucky, Virginia, and southeastern Ohio, if the customers in those geographies are physically impacted by climate change on a broader scale could have a negative or destabilizing impact on the general economic conditions of the country, which could also have a negative impact on the financial outcomes of the Company.